clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

 Example
 *******

-Add an iframe to the users browser, here using javascript
+Add an iframe to the users browser, here using JavaScript

 .. code-block:: javascript